Drum Corps Associates: History

 At a second meeting held sometime in September 1963, by-laws for a new governing body were adopted, as well as the adoption of the name Drum Corps Associates.
 Mayer was elected the first DCA president.
 Charter members were: Reading Buccaneers, Connecticut Hurricanes, Interstatesmen, Archer-Epler Musketeers, Pittsburgh Rockets, Yankee Rebels, and the New York Skyliners.

 DCA sanctioned one event in 1964, the 12th Annual Tournament of Drums in Waverly, New York.
-The first DCA World Championship was held in Milford, Connecticut on 11 September 1965.
-The Reading Buccaneers won the first of their sixteen championship titles at this inaugural event.
+The first DCA World Championship was held in Milford, Connecticut on September 11, 1965.
+The Reading Buccaneers won the first of their 16 championship titles at this inaugural event.

 Hawthorne Caballeros joined DCA in 1966, along with the Sunrisers, and Brigadiers.
 The Rochester Crusaders joined in 1967.
-The number of corps competing in Open Class reached twenty-three in 1987.
+Two decades later, in 1987, the number of corps competing in Open Class grew to 23.
 In 2008, twenty-four corps competed at World Championship, twelve in Open Class and Class A each.

-Corps from Canada have been frequent competitors since DCA's founding, such as Les Metropolitains from Montreal, and Les Dynamiques from Buckingham, Quebec.
+Corps from Canada had been frequent competitors since DCA's founding, such as Les Metropolitains from Montreal, and Les Dynamiques from Buckingham, Quebec.
 The Kingston Grenadiers, from Toronto, competed in 2010.
 Yokohama Inspires, from Japan, competed in 2005.
-The most recent competitors from the United Kingdom were Kidsgrove Scouts from Kidsgrove in 2017, and Cadence from Guildford in 2018.
+The last competitors from the United Kingdom were Kidsgrove Scouts from Kidsgrove in 2017, and Cadence from Guildford in 2018.

 Past championship locations

-About

-Headquartered in South Orange, New Jersey, DCA was incorporated as a nonprofit organization with the New Jersey Department of the Treasury on June 8, 1977.
-DCA is designated a 501(c)(3) organization by the IRS.

-Active corps

 Classification and adjudication

-Currently, DCA assigns all competing corps to four classes.
+DCA assigned all competing corps to four classes.
 No arrangements are made for corps from outside North America, as the same classification and adjudication applies to all competing corps.
-With the exception of Mini-corps, all field corps perform in competition as one continuous flight, but scores and rankings are given by class.
+With the exception of mini-corps, all field corps performed in competition as one continuous flight, but scores and rankings were given by class.

 Current Classes

-World Class corps typically march between 86 and 128 members who compete at the highest level.
+World Class corps typically marched between 86 and 128 members who compete at the highest level.

-Open Class corps typically march between 65 and 85 members.
+Open Class corps typically marched between 65 and 85 members.

-A Class corps are small, often young and developing groups, who typically march between 24 and 64 members.
+A Class corps were small, often young and developing groups, who typically marched between 24 and 64 members.

-Mini-corps is a special class reserved for very small groups consisting of horns, and percussion or rhythm sections.
-These groups typically compete on a theater stage, and not on a football field, and are often no larger than twenty members.
-A mini-corps championships is held the day before World Championship prelims.
+Mini-corps was a special class reserved for very small groups consisting of horns, and percussion or rhythm sections.
+These groups typically competed on a theater stage, and not on a football field, and were often no larger than twenty members.
+A Mini-corps championships was held the day before World Championship prelims.